AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

     consistency t = Tmˢ t tt
 ~~~

 *Kripke models* contain slightly more structure than the standard model, allowing us to implement normalization, which is a *completeness* theorem from a logical viewpoint [@coquand1997intuitionistic], as per the Curry-Howard correspondence.
 Adding yet more structure yields *presheaf models*, which enable correctness proofs for normalization as well.
 We summarize the computational and logical interpretations below.
-Be mindful though that the the table picks out specifics things relevant to out interest, and there are many more computations and logical interpretations possible for each class of models.
+Be mindful though that the the table picks out specific things relevant to our interest, and there are many more computations and logical interpretations possible for each class of models.

 | Model     | Computation            | Proof                       |
 |:----------|:-----------------------|:----------------------------|